South African president says ANC ready for female leader - Nigeria Today

 Nkosazana Dlamini-Zuma, who has four children with President Zuma, is the head of the African Union Commission and a leading candidate to take office as president at the 2019 general election.

-Zuma is expected to step down as African National Congress (ANC) party leader at the end of this year.
-His successor is likely to become national president at the election.
+Zuma is expected to step down as African National Congress (ANC) party leader at the end of this year, although he will remain the country’s premier until the election when his successor as head of the ANC will likely also succeed him as national president.

-“It is no longer a discussion in the ANC whether a woman can take a high leadership position or not,” Zuma said.
+“It is no longer a discussion in the ANC whether a woman can take a high leadership position or not,” Zuma said on local radio.

 “The ANC is ready for that‚ in fact the party has been ready for some time.